DomDomHaas/portfolio-next/public/content/projects/envidat.md

 ### Future of EnviDat

-EnviDat the data portal established itself in the WSL and achieved reach beyond the WSL.
+EnviDat the data portal established itself in the WSL and achieved a reach beyond the WSL and Switzerland.
 The team has provided research software engineering services to research projects in the WSL and with it showed its value to the research units.

 In 2025 it was decided that EnviDat would transition from a project to a group within the organization of WSL, thus reflecting a long term commitment for scientific IT services and research software engineering.